-The Company's 2011 work programme principally includes the drilling of the new onshore deviated well, SS-A, the enhancement of SS-10, the drilling of La Tosca in the Po Valley and the purchase of long lead items for SSW.
-While there should be sufficient funds to undertake this work programme in 2011 through the use of existing cash balances and self generated cash flows, the Company will look to secure a financing facility and/or raise new equity to cover the 2012 exploration activity.
+The Company's 2011 work programme principally includes the drilling of the new onshore deviated well, SS-A, the enhancement of SS-10 and the purchase of long lead items for SSW.
+While there should be sufficient funds to undertake this work programme in 2011 through the use of existing cash balances and self generated cash flows, the Company will look to secure a financing facility and/or raise new equity to cover planned 2012 capital expenditure.